dxh73/NHS-Patient/pages/development/active.md

 permalink: active.html
 summary: "low level details for the care connect patient 'id' element"
 ---
-## Identifier Implementation Guide ##
+## Active Implementation Guide ##

 ### Use case ###

 This specification describes a single use case.

-### Element Usage ###

-Care Connect uses the Patient.Active element as an indicator as to whether the patients record is in active use.
-The default value is true.

 ### Active ###

 |Type|name|Data Type|Description|
 | ------------- | ------------- | ------------- | ------------- |
 | Primitive| active| Boolean | A true or false value that indicates if the patients record is currently in active used. |

+### Element Usage ###

+Care Connect uses the Patient.Active element as an indicator as to whether the patients record is in active use.
+The default value is true.

 - 'active' **MAY** be used where available.
 It is not a mandatory element.
 - Default value = true